joskapotin/joskapotin_12_04032022/README.md

 Inside the client directory:

 - The `npm install` command will allow you to install the dependencies.
-- The `npm start` command will allow you to run the frontend.
+- The `npm run dev` command will allow you to run the frontend.

 ## Preview user's page